mcpcpc/mcpcpc.github.io/src/index.md

-# Mimimum Viable Solutions Written in C
+# Mimimum Viable C Solutions

-My name is Michael Czigler and I create dead-simple programs that contain all of the core components that have been deemed necessary to be a solution.
+My name is Michael Czigler and I create dead-simple programs that contain all of the core components that have been deemed necessary to be a viable solution.
+Most of my projects are written in the C programming language, which best aligns withe the sucess.org and Unix philosophies.

 ## xwm